jbonofre/polaris/polaris-service-quarkus/README.md

 # TODO

-* Use metastore qualifier to change the storage implementation at runtime (currently at build time via a property)
 * Modify `CallContext` and remove all usages of ThreadLocal, replace with proper context propagation.
 * Complete utests/itests in `polaris-service-quarkus`
 * Remove dropwizard references (in `polaris-core` and `polaris-service-quarkus`)